 Field Testing Plants for Edibility

-First, you can live a month without food, easily two weeks with little threat of life or health even under harsh conditions.
+You can live a month without food, easily two weeks with little threat to life or health even under harsh conditions.
+That’s part of our design.
 Under good conditions, if you have water, you should be able to easily live three or even four weeks without food.
 Under medical care you can go twice as long without food.

-So food is good while in the field but it is not an immediate necessity.
+Food is good while in the field but it is not an immediate necessity.
 Why after only one day or three would you risk your life over a plant you know nothing about?
-Several fatal plants taste great: Hemlock (leaf and root) the rosary pea; yew nuts are described as extremely delicious, just before they stop your heart.
-And we all know of some tasty mushrooms that will liquify your liver.
-Pick your poison.
+Several fatal plants taste great: Hemlock (leaf and root) the rosary pea get thumbs up from the deceased.
+Yew nuts are described as extremely delicious, just before they stop your heart.
+And we all know of some tasty mushrooms that will liquefy your liver.
+I know of at least one plant that readily passes the “field test of edibility” yet can make you permanently sick and or kill you.
+As they say, pick your poison.
 Taste is not a good indicator of toxicity.
-Some of these plants can kill you in 15 minutes, some will take a week.
-One or more can be eaten in the emergency room and you will still die.
+Some of these plants can kill you in 15 minutes, some will take a week, others longer.
+It would be ironic to survive the crisis only to die later from eating a plant you really didn’t need to eat.
+Some of these plants can be eaten in the emergency room and you will still die.
 Some have no antidote.
-You’re going and it will not be pleasant.
+You’re on your way out and it will not be pleasant.
 One mushroom makes you deathly ill then cruelly make you feel almost as good as new just before you die.
-In fact impending death via that mushroom after several days of illness is suddenly feeling much better.
+In fact the clinical sign of impending death via that mushroom is after several days of illness the victim is suddenly feeling let-me-go-home better.

-Even if we take death off the operating table, you can get sick from field testing.
-More so, since one can go quite awhile without food why introduce illness into a situation?
-Plant poisoning can range from a mild headache to having your stomach ache for months, or having bloody diarrhea for weeks, or your throat and mouth burning for a week.
+Even if we take death off the field testing table, you can still get sick from field testing.
+More so, since one can go quite a while without food why introduce illness into a situation?
+Plant poisoning can range from a mild headache to having your stomach ache for months, or having bloody diarrhea for weeks, or burning your throat and mouth which will make you give up food.
 Pick the wrong berry and your kidneys will fail and you will be on dialysis the rest of your life, if you survive.
 Field testing in the field is the last resort after cannibalism.
 You should know every plant you put in your mouth.
 No exceptions.
-Now, what is the small argument for field testing?
+Now, is there a small argument for field testing?
+Yes.

-I did field test the S. americanum here in Central Florida.
+I did field test the controversial S. americanum, which had professional reports of edibility and toxicity.
 But it would be more accurate to say I kitchen tested it, and not over a few days but a few weeks.
-After extensive research and positive identification of the plant I consumed one quarter of one ripe berry.
+After extensive research and positive identification of the plant (and having health insurance, a hospital nearby, and no emergency to contend with) I consumed one quarter of one ripe berry.
 The berries are slightly bigger than a BB.
 The next day it was one-half a berry and so forth.
-When the same situation occurred with the Dioscorea alata, a yam, I started with one quarter gram of the cooked yam, and every day increased by one-half gram up to three ounces, a normal serving.
-In both cases I knew the plants very well, had absolute identification, and over an extended period consumed incrementally larger amounts.
-In both cases the plant was edible.
+I knew the plant well, had absolute identification, and over an extended period consumed incrementally larger amounts.
+The plant is edible and I had to prove it to myself.
 That is far different than eating a leaf off a plant you don’t know out in the middle of no where.
 That is exactly how a forest ranger in Idaho died in 1975.
 He sat down for a lunch with a homemade sandwich.
 He saw a nice looking plant nearby and put a leaf of it in his sandwich.
 He was dead in just over two hours.
 Socrates was executed by a member of the same plant family.

 Plants are very powerful chemical factories.
 A quarter square inch piece of some flower petals can make you sick for weeks.
 A grain, read a speck no bigger than this asterisk * of the rosary pea can kill you.
 It is 1,000 times more toxic than arsenic.
 If you field test, never field test a plant you do not know absolutely, as well as all the warnings.

-I had an Israeli write me and say his method of deciding if a plant was edible or not was if it tasted good he ate it and if it didn’t he didn’t.
+I had a reader write me and say his method of deciding if a plant was edible or not was if it tasted good he ate it and if it didn’t he didn’t.
 He asked me what I thought of that.
 I said I hoped he had good life insurance.
-If you do field testing in the field I hope you have life insurance, too.
+If you do field testing in the field I hope you not only have life insurance at the time but are also not responsible for others as well.

 First I agree totally with you, Deane.
 There should be no exceptions if a plant is unknown.
 I think field testing (as you have performed it with a small amount in stages) started in the military as a survival means of expediency.
 Meaning it was easier to show a soldier how to field test than to spend all the time necessary for proper identification and cataloging in the soldier’s brain which may not have been able to digest that much info anyway given the average soldier (some of whom may be conscripts or draftees).
 This does not mean field testing is alright.
 Far from it.
 But I believe that the military implies that it should only be used in extreme circumstances of dire necessity when death may be the result for not field testing anyway.
 Not as a common practice.
 This is what they call “extreme” survival.
 Meaning that you are to the point of extreme methods that normally would not be taken.
 But as you point out, field testing has been abused, distorted, and is now used far from its original intent and even far from its original method.
 I do not agree with it either nor do I subscribe to it.
 But I do understand it in its context as the military originally intended.